LLNL/LaunchMON/README.md

 [![Build Status](https://travis-ci.org/LLNL/LaunchMON.svg?branch=master)](https://travis-ci.org/LLNL/LaunchMON)

-##LaunchMON
+## LaunchMON

 LaunchMON is a software infrastructure that enables HPC run-time tools to co-locate tool daemons with a parallel job.
 Its API allows a tool to identify all the remote processes of a job and to scalably launch daemons into the relevant nodes.

-####Building LaunchMON
+#### Building LaunchMON

 LaunchMON requires the following packages to build

 ```
 libelf
 boost
 libgcrypt >= 1.4.5
 libgpg-error >= 1.7.0
 # for secure handshake
 munge
 ```

+##### Building from Source

 The following is the simplest way to configure, build and install the LaunchMON package from the source checked out from this repo.

-If you are building from a distribution, skip step (2).
+If you are building from a distribution, skip to step (2).

 (1) `cd` into the root directory of this package